statengeneraal/laws-markdown/verdrag/verdrag/tussen/het/koninkrijk/der/nederlanden/ten/behoeve/van/curacao/en/etc/BWBV0006438/README.md

 ### Annex  I

-####Due diligence obligations for identifying and reporting on u.s. reportable accounts and on payments to certain nonparticipating financial institutions
+####Due diligence obligations for identifying and reporting on U.S. reportable accounts and on payments to certain nonparticipating financial institutions

 Treedt in werking op een nader te bepalen tijdstip